scalajp/2017.scalamatsuri.org/_candidates_en/TsubasaMatsukawa_1.md

   - Software Design and Architecture
   - Microservices
 ---
-We have adopted the CleanArchitecture for our new project.
+We have adopted CleanArchitecture for our new project.

-I'll discuss the project structure, what we devised in the code base, and the development flow using the CleanArchitecture.
+In this session, I'll discuss the project structure, what we devised in the code base, and the development flow using CleanArchitecture.